onlyhavecans/dotfiles/README.md

 # D.O.S. dotfiles #

-Yet another dotfiles repo.
+Yet Another Dotfiles Repo.

 ## Notes ##

-It's time for some [homeshick](https://github.com/andsens/homeshick).
+I've switched to using [homeshick](https://github.com/andsens/homeshick).

 I use the shell version over the ruby version because less ruby reliance and also I like the way it links better.

 ## Apps ##

-### pour/four ###

-pour and four are "Update all my things" fish functions. pour for macOS and four for FreeBSD

-repour re-installs everything with homebrew after a major OS upgrade.

 ### fish ###

 I have a bit of a crazy fish setup.
 I break out everything into a config.d.
-Most of it is super personal to me but could be useful.
+Most of it is personal to me but could be useful.
 I try to avoid universal variables and go for setting things in the config.fish since I want this to be portable amongst all my machines.

-Also notice the immense amount of functions.
+**Check out the immense amount of functions**
+I replace a lot of commands and scripts with functions

 ### vim ###